The Application Process

 Monitoring: Vaginal ultrasounds are performed to monitor the growth and development of the follicles and to minimize the possibility of Ovarian Hyperstimulation Syndrome (OHSS).
 During the +-14 days that you are on the medication, frequent ultrasound’s need to be performed. (+-4 visits to the clinic)

-Ultrasounds allow the physician to obtain an image of the follicles as they grow and develop in the ovaries.
+Ultrasounds allow the doctor to obtain an image of the follicles as they grow and develop in the ovaries.
 Both the number and size of the follicles can be determined by ultrasound, which is essentially a painless procedure.
 You may feel the pressure of the transducer in your vagina; however, this is not harmful to either your organs or the developing eggs.

 Your final injection initiates the final stage of maturation and timing of the egg retrieval.